AndyPantz/Hello-World/README.md

 # Hello-World
 Learning how to code.
-One thing interesting about myself is that I am a slow learner.
+One thing interesting about myself: I am a slow learner.